So, you’re looking for the best Chromebook email app so you can check and compose emails with efficiency, speed, and style.

 Only sites that need an email address will be accessed and all other sites will be left alone.
 It also doesn’t take up many resources to run either- it only activates when there’s a valid address field detected.

 This is a lot easier than creating a temporary email address, forgetting it, and then repeating it again the next time you need one.
 We’ve all been there.
+Now it’s easier than ever to make a throwaway email!

 If you’ve ever touched a Windows computer, you’ve probably heard of Outlook.